-Ganoderma Lucidum.
+Ganoderma lucidum.
 Just look at the name “LUCID”—it’s the clarity mushroom!
-It wasn’t named after the person that found it, but for its properties, and its ability to bring clear qi to the head, which may be in a fog from the body’s inability to raise clear qi.
+It wasn’t named after the person that found it, but for its properties.
+It is considered to have the ability to bring clear qi to the head, which may be in a fog from the body’s inability to raise clear qi.

-Reishi is a DEEP immune-modulator, meaning it will adjust to the body’s needs, increasing or decreasing response-response, as needed.
-It affects IgE’s, the body’s response to allergens.
-It also rebalances liver function.
+Reishi is thought to be a deep immune-modulator, meaning it may adjust to the body’s needs, increasing or decreasing an immune response, as needed.
+It may affect IgE levels, the body’s response to allergens.
+It may also rebalance liver function.

 Reishi Recipe for Allergies

-Take 1 ounce sliced dried reishi, red or black, and place in your crock-pot.
-Fill crock with water, and set on high, for the first day, and on warm for the second day.
-Yes, you read right, cook your reishi mushroom for 2 days.
+Take 1 ounce sliced dried reishi, red or black, and place in your crockpot.
+Fill crock with water and set on high for the first day, and on warm for the second day.
+Yes, you read right, cook your reishi mushroom for two days.
 Keep your water level high throughout the cooking process.
-If you want to start using it, you may after four hours of cooking.
+If you want to start drinking it, you may after four hours of cooking.

-You will drink 1/2 cup per day, for 2–3 months.
-And you will notice a difference, so much so that you will need less reishi
+Drink 1/2 cup per day for 2–3 months.
+And you will notice a difference, so much so that you will need less reishi.

-If you do decide to take a probiotic supplement, I strongly recommend one that has FOSs.
-Another way to incorporate your FOSs is through a bitters supplement.
-We have a great Bitters liquid herbal extract at HAALo.
+If you do decide to take a probiotic supplement, I strongly recommend one that has a high FOS content.
+Another way to incorporate FOS into your diet is a bitters supplement.
+We have a great bitters liquid herbal extract at HAALo.

 Chop a half dozen yellow onions, sauté them in olive oil, butter or ghee on low for one hour.
 Use 2 Tbsp daily on toast, in soups, salads.
 Freeze in small bunches to have handy and easy to use.

-This tea will address congestion of the eyes and nasal sinuses, as well as strengthen the lungs and kidneys with the addition of nettle.
+This tea will help with congestion of the eyes and nasal sinuses, as well as strengthen the lungs and kidneys with the addition of nettle.

-3 Tbsp each Nettle, Eyebright and Goldenrod in a quart jar infused for a minimum of 30 minutes, maximum overnight.
+Use 3 Tbsp of each of the following: Nettle, Eyebright and Goldenrod.
+Put in a quart jar and infuse for a minimum of 30 minutes, maximum overnight.

 You can use local bee pollen, cattail pollen, pine pollen.
 All are highly nutritious and help your body make harmony with its environment.
 Start with a tiny amount and daily increase up to one teaspoon per day.
 Local is key, for that is what is wafting up your nose and into your eyes.

-1 teaspoon of local raw honey daily for one year has cured many of my clients’ allergies.
+One teaspoon of local raw honey daily for one year has greatly helped many of my clients with allergies.